-Some programs of the list is not very long, but some programs may have many predicates, and it could be difficult to find the predicate you want.
+⊗ For our example program, the list is not very long, but some programs may have many predicates, and it could be difficult to find the predicate you want.
 The predicate list has a search facility: typing in part of the name of the predicate in the predicate list will search for the predicate you want.
 You can try typing in not_same_colour / 3 to see how this works.